 If you have a serious or life-threatening emergency, call 911 immediately.
-Trained professionals can then begin treatment right away, even before you reach the hospital, and prepare the ER team for your arrival.
+Trained professionals can begin treatment before you reach the hospital and prepare the emergency room team for your arrival.

 Services for every emergency, illness and injury

-Good Samaritan’s Emergency Room provides full-service and specialized care, including:
+Good Samaritan Medical Center’s Emergency Room provides full-service and specialized care, which includes but is not limited to:

 Learn when to go to the emergency room and see other care options.